 Each local educational agency (LEA) including school divisions, state-operated programs and the Virginia School for the Deaf and Blind at Staunton, is required by state and federal law to submit an annual plan to VDOE for providing special education services to identified children with disabilities residing within the jurisdiction and demonstrate their funding eligibility.
 Each LEA must complete the Special Education Annual Plan and Application for Federal Funding workbook and submit the completed workbook electronically using the Online Management of Grant Awards (OMEGA) System.

-- Special Education Annual Plan / Part B Flow-Through Application for Federal Funding workbook (XLS)
+- Special Education Annual Plan / Part B Flow-Through Application for Federal Funding workbook-This is an Excel document.
+(XLS)

-- Object Codes/Object Code Definitions (PDF) – object codes used for budget purposes and definitions of the costs associated with each code
+- Object Codes/Object Code Definitions-This is a PDF document. – object codes used for budget purposes and definitions of the costs associated with each code

-- Suggestions for Appropriate Use of Early Childhood Special Education Funds (PDF) – planning ideas for the use of federal preschool special education funding
+- Suggestions for Appropriate Use of Early Childhood Special Education Funds-This is a PDF document. – planning ideas for the use of federal preschool special education funding

-- Contact Directory (PDF) – VDOE personnel responsible for specific sections of the annual plan / part B flow-through application
+- Contact Directory-This is a Word document. – VDOE personnel responsible for specific sections of the annual plan / part B flow-through application

 - OMEGA – VDOE’s automated grant application and reimbursement system.